Pixelshaped/flat-mapper-bundle/README.md

 }
 ```

 This should be regarded as optional.
-Mapping information will also be created when direclty calling:
+Mapping information be created in any case when calling:

 ```php
 $flatMapper->map(CustomerDTO::class, $results);